makrai/notes/yang2109-eliminate-lang-in-multiling.md

 # 3 Experiments

-* our sentences for extracting principle components are sampled from Wiki-40B (Guo+ 2020).
-We use 10,000 sentences per language.
-We notice performance initially increases as more sentences are used but then is almost unchanged after n > 10, 000.
-We tried different samplings of {t iL } and text resources other than Wiki-40B, e.g., Tatoeba (Artetxe and Schwenk, 2019).
-The minimal differences in performance suggest language components are stable over different domains
+* our sentences for extracting principle components are sampled from Wiki-40B (Guo+ 2020)
+  * 10,000 sentences per language.
+We notice
+  * performance initially increases as more sentences are used but then is almost unchanged after n > 10, 000.
+We tried
+  * different samplings of {t iL } and text resources other than Wiki-40B, e.g., Tatoeba (Artetxe and Schwenk, 2019); minimal differences in performance

 ## 3.2 Amazon Reviews